 The Samsung’s delta E of 2.17 and colour temperature of 6,065K are middling but accurate enough for gaming, although the Asus is marginally better here.
 The G8 also rendered 99.5 per cent of the sRGB gamut with 129.8 per cent volume and 91.2 per cent of the DCI-P3 space at 92 per cent volume, so it produces a broad, vibrant range of colours in both gamuts without looking oversaturated.

-With adaptive sync deactivated and the Standard overdrive setting applied the response time improved to 3.47ms, which is excellent, and a minor, manageable halo effect then replaced the ghosting.
-In the Faster and Extreme overdrive modes, the response times improved further to 2.7ms and 2.38ms, but overshoot increased dramatically and the halo was more noticeable.
+Meanwhile, the G8’s 240Hz performance is crisp and smooth, with only modest ghosting visible in dark areas.
+Without overdrive, the G8’s average initial response time of 7.58ms is quite high, and limits this panels appeal for the most demanding esports uses.
+However, with adaptive sync deactivated and the Standard overdrive setting applied the response time improved to 3.47ms, which is excellent.
+In the Faster and Extreme overdrive modes, the response times improved further to 2.7ms and 2.38ms, but colour overshoot increased dramatically resulting in poor image quality.
 If you want extra speed while games remain visually impressive, we’d stick with the Standard option.

-+Excellent core specification
+• Excellent core specification

--Needs a mighty GPU
+• Needs a mighty GPU

--Some exterior design issues
+• Some exterior design issues

--Not the best for serious esports
+• Not the best for serious esports

 Screen size 32in